incompetentclod/google-cloud-eclipse/.travisci/README.md

 The .travis.yml is configured to upload build reports and test artifacts, like SWTBot `screenshots/` and `surefire-reports/`, to a GCS bucket.
+These artifacts are publicly accessible (via `gsutil cp -a public-read`).
 The bucket can be accessed at:

    https://console.cloud.google.com/storage/browser/BUCKET